ChatTheatre/SkotOS/README.md

 We don't currently support a Linux or Windows local dev install.
 We ***do*** support a Linux production deployment using Linode Stackscripts as an example.
 You can easily reuse those shell scripts to install on your VM provider of choice, or on physical hardware.

-There's also a Docker installation, used for a variety of purposes like CI.
+There's also a Docker installation, used for purposes like CI.

 ## Docs